julienyaware/library_app/README.md

 https://kong-gvsu-test.folio.ebsco.com
 ```

-All requests  include the following custom header which is a variable assigned in config.py in the project:
+All requests  include the following custom header which is a variable defined in the file config.py in the project:
 ```
-x-okapi-tenant: x-okapi-tenant value
+x-okapi-tenant: x-okapi-tenant-value
 ```
 ---